EDCD/EDDI/SpeechResponder/Variables.md

     - `passengerwanted` true if the passengers are wanted
     - `target` name of the target of the mission (if applicable)
     - `targettype` localized type of the target (civilian, pirate, etc) of the mission (if applicable)
-    - `targetfaction` faction of the target of the mission (if applicable)
+    - `targetfaction` name of the faction of the target of the mission (if applicable)
     - `amount` amount of the commodity,  passengers or targets involved in the mission (if applicable)
     - `expiry` expiry date and time of the mission
     - `expiryseconds` amount of seconds remaining before mission expiration